Trader-Obs/Red-Black-Predictor/README.md

 # IV Red–Black Predictor 🎲

 An experimental predictor for SportyBet’s **Red–Black (with Green)** game.
 This project uses **Puppeteer** to scrape live game outcomes, applies **Markov chains, streak bias, and probability weighting**, and attempts to predict the next outcome.
+This works only on sportybet for now.

 ⚠️ **Disclaimer:** This tool is for research and educational purposes only.
 It is not a guaranteed way to win bets.
 Use responsibly.